rebeccaloaustin/Bon-Bon-Voyage-Blog/README.md

 ## Introduction
 Welcome to the Bon Bon Voyage Blog!
 This project is a full stack application designed to allow users to create, view, edit, and delete travel blog articles.
 Enjoy the array of articles featuring different countries/cities such as France, Italy, Japan, New York City, and so many more.
-Explore the World, One Bite at a Time: Where Adventure Meets Appetite in Every Corner!
+Explore the World, One Bite at a Time: Where Adventure Meets Appetite in Every Corner! :croissant: :spaghetti: :dango: :statue_of_liberty: :pizza:

 ## Features
 User has the ability to create, view, edit, and delete travel blog articles.